henrym105/autostream-dupe/README.md

 # AI-Powered Live Stream Automatic Pan / Zoom

-This project uses AI to dynamically apply a digital pan and zoom to a video of any land field sport (basketball, soccer, football, hockey) so that the players are always in frame.
-This eliminates the need to have a someone manually operating the camera during a game, ideal for low budget productions like little league and high school sports.
+This project uses AI to dynamically apply digital pan and zoom effects to a fixed-perspective video of any land field sport (basketball, soccer, football, hockey).

+It automatically keeps the players in frame so you can focus on watching the game!
+This eliminates the need to have a someone manually operating the camera during a game, ideal for low budget productions like little league, rec-league, and high school sports.
 It leverages the YOLO model for human detection and OpenCV for video processing.

+🎥 **Check out a demo of the project in action on [YouTube](https://www.youtube.com/watch?v=example_video)!** 🎥

 ## For any inquiries or feedback, please contact: